browserengineering/book/book/scheduling.md

 This way complicated pages get consistently slower, instead of having random slowdowns.

-*Raster-and-draw thread*: Right now, if an input event arrives while the browser thread is rastering or drawing, that input event won't be handled immediately.
+12-8 *Raster-and-draw thread*.
+Right now, if an input event arrives while the browser thread is rastering or drawing, that input event won't be handled immediately.
 This is especially a problem because [raster and draw are slow](#profiling-rendering).
 Fix this by adding a separate